wikimedia/mediawiki-extensions-MediaWikiFarm/docs/scripts.rst

 mwscript
 ========

-:command:`mwscript` must be prepended to traditionnal maintenance scripts.
-For instance, to run :command:`maintenace/update.php`, you can run one of the two equivalent commands:
+:command:`mwscript` must be prepended to traditional maintenance scripts.
+For instance, to run :command:`maintenance/update.php`, you can run one of the two equivalent commands:
 * :command:`php mwscript.php maintenance/update.php --wiki=mywiki.example.org`
 * :command:`php mwscript.php update --wiki=mywiki.example.org`
 If the command doesn’t begin with "maintenance/" and doesn’t end with ".php", these are added.